2X weekly prophylactic dosing can help align factor levels with the times you are physically active1

 Selected Important Risk Information for RIXUBIS [Coagulation Factor IX (Recombinant)]

-The clinical trial demonstrated that recovery levels were consistent over time in all patient groups1
+The clinical trial demonstrated that recovery levels were consistent over time across all patient groups1

 WHAT DOES RECOVERY MEAN?

 Recovery is the name for the relative amount of factor IX in the bloodstream immediately after infusing.
 An average recovery is about 50%.3 Factor levels gradually decrease following infusion.
-Recovery is important to know because it helps your doctor determine the proper dose of factor your body needs and is measured by taking a blood test, also called an assay.3 Recovery is different for every person and may change for you over time.
+Recovery is different for every person and may change for you over time.
 It can be influenced by age and weight and differs based on the factor product used.4,5

 Talk to your doctor about what recovery levels mean for you.